Skip to main content

 Verify DNSSEC signing and validation

-DNSSEC: the wax seal that proves a DNS answer is real
+DNSSEC: cryptographic signatures that prove a DNS answer is real

-DNSSEC (Domain Name System Security Extensions) is a set of cryptographic signatures that prove a DNS answer actually came from the legitimate owner of the domain — and was not forged or modified somewhere along the path.
-This is a meaningful protection because, unlike most internet protocols, the original DNS protocol from 1983 had no built-in way to verify that an answer was authentic.
-A resolver got back the IP address it was told, trusted it, and used it.
-An attacker who could intercept or poison the DNS responses on a network could redirect users to fake versions of any website without setting off any alarms.
-DNSSEC was designed to fix that, and the protocol has been gradually rolling out across the internet since 2010.
+DNSSEC (Domain Name System Security Extensions) is a set of cryptographic signatures that prove a DNS answer came from the legitimate owner of the domain — and wasn't forged or modified along the path.
+The original DNS protocol from 1983 had no built-in way to verify authenticity: a resolver got back an IP, trusted it, and used it.
+An attacker who could intercept or poison DNS responses could redirect users to fake versions of any website without tripping alarms.
+DNSSEC fixes that.
+The full set of standards lives in RFC 4033, RFC 4034, and RFC 4035, with algorithm-specific extensions in RFC 5702 (RSA), RFC 6605 (ECDSA), and RFC 8080 (Ed25519).

-You should care because **DNS forgery (also called DNS spoofing or cache poisoning) is one of the most dangerous attacks against websites that handle money or sensitive data**.
-A successful DNS spoofing attack can route every user of a bank, a crypto exchange, or a critical SaaS to a perfect-looking phishing replica of the real site, complete with a valid SSL certificate (if combined with a CA mis-issuance).
-DNSSEC is the only defense that operates at the DNS layer itself.
-With DNSSEC, a poisoned response will fail signature verification at the resolver and never reach the user's device.
+You should care because **DNS forgery — spoofing, cache poisoning — is one of the most dangerous attacks against banks, exchanges, and SaaS that handle money**.
+A successful spoof routes every user to a perfect-looking phishing replica of the real site, complete with a valid TLS certificate if combined with a CA mis-issuance.
+DNSSEC is the only defense that operates at the DNS layer: a poisoned response fails signature verification at the resolver and never reaches the user's device.

-The four things every DNSSEC check looks at:
+The five things a real DNSSEC check looks at:

 Three questions a DNSSEC check answers:

-Are my signing keys and signatures current, or am I about to have a self-inflicted DNSSEC outage?
+• Are any of my signatures about to expire and cause a self-inflicted outage?

 The DNSSEC Check endpoint, in plain language